kekeedme/kekeedme.github.io/projects/quantumdynamics/threelevel_quantum.md

 \end{align}
 $$

-In order to construct the interacting Hamiltonian, we add the coupling term $V$ using the equations 1.4-1.6, such that the interacting matrix is:
+In order to construct the interaction Hamiltonian, we add the coupling term $V$ using the equations 1.4-1.6, such that the interacting matrix is:

 $$
 \begin{align}